Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Western Kentucky Stats and Trends

-- When Western Kentucky puts up more than 20 points, it is 7-3 against the spread and 7-4 overall.
+- When Western Kentucky records more than 20 points, it is 7-3 against the spread and 7-4 overall.

-- In games that Western Kentucky piles up over 379.5 yards, the team is 6-3 against the spread and 6-4 overall.
+- When Western Kentucky picks up more than 379.5 yards, the team is 6-3 against the spread and 6-4 overall.

-- The Hilltoppers have turned the ball over 16 times, two fewer times than the Thundering Herd have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.